maneetrishi/project_simulation_of_systems/README.md

 ## Key Findings

 - The open-loop system is asymptotically stable with a single pole at z = 0.8 (|0.8| < 1), exhibiting a monotonic step response that settles to 1.0 without overshoot.
-- The discrete PID controller (Kp = 8.0, Ki = 2.0, Kd = 0.1) significantly improves transient response, achieving fast rise time (~0.08 s) with approximately 25% overshoot and settling to 1.0.
+- The discrete PID controller (Kp = 6.0, Ki = 1.50, Kd = 0) significantly improves transient response, achieving fast rise time with approximately 21% overshoot and settling to 1.0.
 - All closed-loop poles lie strictly inside the unit circle, confirming closed-loop stability.
-- Reducing the sampling time from 0.1 s to 0.05 s reduces overshoot (from ~1.25 to ~1.06) and transient oscillations, consistent with digital control theory.
+- Reducing the sampling time from 0.1 s to 0.05 s reduces overshoot (from ~1.21 to ~1.06) and transient oscillations, consistent with digital control theory.
 - The Simulink model validates the feedback loop structure; differences between MATLAB and Simulink responses are attributed to internal discretization method variations in Simulink's PID block.

 ## Tools Used